-- 7. For lytic storage cards, add one or two 1.2mm punches from a card containing a buccal sample or one 1.2mm punch from a card containing whole blood to the appropriate wells of the reaction plate.
-For nonlytic storage card punches, add the PCR amplification mix to the PunchSolutionTM Reagent-treated punches. - Note: It also is acceptable to add the lytic storage card punch first, and then add the PCR amplification mix. - 8.
-For the positive amplification control, vortex the tube of 2800M Control DNA then add 1μ l (10ng) to a reaction well containing 25 μ l of PCR amplification mix.
+- 6. For FTA® storage cards, add one or two 1.2mm punches from a card containing a buccal sample or one 1.2mm punch from a card containing whole blood into the appropriate wells of the reaction plate.
+For nonFTA card punches, add the PCR amplification mix to the plate containing the PunchSolutionTM Reagent-treated punches.

+Note: It also is acceptable to add the FTA® card punch first, and then add the PCR amplification mix. - 7.
+For the positive amplification control, add 1μ l (10ng) of the 2800M Control DNA to a reaction well containing 25μ l of PCR amplification mix.

 - 1. Do not include blank storage card punches in the positive control reactions. - 2.
-Optimization of the amount of 2800M Control DNA may be required, depending on thermal cycling conditions and laboratory preferences.
+Optimization of the amount of 2800M Control DNA may be required, depending on thermal cycling conditions and laboratory preferences. - 8.
+Reserve a well containing PCR amplification mix as a negative amplification control.

-- 9. Reserve a well containing PCR amplification mix as a negative amplification control. - Note: An additional negative control with a blank punch may be performed to detect contamination from the storage card or punch device. - 10.
-Seal or cap the plate, or close the tubes.
-Briefly centrifuge the plate to bring storage card punches to the bottom of the wells and remove any air bubbles.
+Note: An additional negative control with a blank punch may be performed to detect contamination from the storage card or punch device.

+9. Seal the plate, and briefly centrifuge the plate to bring storage card punches to the bottom of the wells and remove any air bubbles.